Перейти до вмісту

 2. TracingPolicy is the core abstraction - Kubernetes-native security rules

-3. Sigkill stops processes immediately - zero-second response time
+3. Sigkill stops processes almost immediately - near-instant response time

 4. Override fakes errors - stealth defense without revealing monitoring